edo9k/serenata-de-amor/CONTRIBUTING.md

 **7. Create a new _Pull Request_**

-From your fork at GitHub usually there is a button to open pull requests.
+From your fork on GitHub usually there is a button to open pull requests.